 Physical and Mental Responses to Trauma

 Sex addiction is often rooted in trauma and results in physical and mental changes to both partners.
 Men who experience trauma as children can more easily develop sex or pornography addictions as adults.
 This increased risk is because of how the body stores trauma.
-Past trauma and current behavior wounds the brain and body os someone with sex addiction.
+Past trauma and current behavior wounds the brain and body of someone with sex addiction.
 Discovering that your partner is a sex addict is profoundly traumatic and wounding similarly.
-Many partners I’ve spoken to report that they relive in their minds the moment they discovered the addiction.
+Many partners report that they relive in their minds the moment they discovered the addiction.
 Any event or circumstance that reminds them of that moment then causes them to be triggered and experience survival responses.

 When your brain senses danger, it activates your survival instincts to fight, flight, or freeze.
-Emotional trauma, such as discovering your partner betrayed you, can trigger your body’s fight-or-flight mode.
-But your body can’t operate in fight-or-flight mode for extended periods.
+Emotional trauma, such as discovering your partner betrayed you, can trigger your body’s fight-or-flight mode, but your body can’t operate in fight-or-flight mode for extended periods.
 The physiological changes caused by this reaction are supposed to be short-lived.
 They’re to help you survive an immediate threat, such as a boost of energy to outrun a predator.
 Freeze mode allows the body to shut down and protect itself if escape is impossible.